 To the financial advantages now, and it isn’t a secret that getting on top of these orthodontic requirements is a lot more cost-effective in the younger years.
-However, it is also going to prevent a lot of costly changes in the future.
+However, it will also prevent a lot of costly changes in the future.

 Everything from needing braces as an adult to requiring teeth replacements and even root canals can be majorly prevented by beginning with orthodontic treatment as early as possible.
-You don’t want to see your child need major dental work in the future, down to the fact that crowded teeth have created an impossible-to-clean part of the mouth.
+You don’t want to see your child need major dental work in the future because crowded teeth have created an impossible-to-clean part of the mouth.

 Keep in mind that with a range of government subsidies available for children’s dental treatment, it might become far cheaper to get your little one’s teeth routinely looked at by an orthodontist rather than waiting for them to reach their teen years.